 Rows in the Query Builder

 Query Rows represent user actions.
-A row may contain contain any combination of events, event properties and people properties.
+A row may contain any combination of events, event properties and user properties.
 Rows in the query builder are numbered for easy identification in analysis results.

 Create a Query Row